Diversity, Equity and Inclusion

 - Recruitment, from the job description to recruitment to the selection process

 - Pre-boarding, from the point of contingent offer to starting the job

 - Retention.
 The goal is to identify how we can recruit and retain a more diverse staff, which includes engagement and inclusivity throughout the entire process.

 The team has immersed themselves in research on the hunt for best practices, both internally and externally, and have familiarized themselves with UNL’s current practices.
-They also will soon distribute a survey to all Student Affairs hiring managers and those who have served on search committees to gather feedback on the processes and experiences in creating a diverse candidate pool and staff.
+A survey was distributed to all Student Affairs hiring managers and those who have served on search committees.
+Feedback was gathered on the processes and experiences in creating a diverse candidate pool and staff.
 When their work is finished, they will provide a final report with recommendations.

 Audit current policies, practices and structural decision-making processes to ensure they promote and provide equitable access to Black students and staff.

 After initial research, the Policies, Practices, and Processes Audit team, led by Josh Overocker and Kat Grier, has developed an audit tool designed to review the inclusiveness of policies, practices, and decision-making processes across the division and at different scales, ranging from a whole department to a single process.
 The tool includes four themes: Inclusivity, Accessibility, Cultural Sensitivity, and Financial Barriers, each with a variety of questions for departments, programs, or units to consider.
 The team is piloting the audit in December 2020, and will put forth final recommendations and strategies by the end of January 2021.